The Spin Stops Here!

 Also, see my complete list of articles

-• Sniedovich, M., (2010) Black swans, new Nostradamuses, voodoo decision theories and the science of decision-making in the face of severe uncertainty, International Transactions in Operations Research, in press.
+- Sniedovich, M. (2012) Black swans, new Nostradamuses, voodoo decision theories and the science of decision-making in the face of severe uncertainty, International Transactions in Operational Research, in press.

 This is a response to comments made by Mark Burgman on my criticism of Info-Gap (PDF file )